openebs-archive/openebs-docs/docs/t-mayastor.md

 retrieve and this information alone can often identify the root cause of the problem.
 It is the stack (backtrace).
 Put differently, the thing that the program was doing at the time when it crashed.
 Here we describe how to get it.
-The steps as shown apply specifically to Ubuntu, other linux distros might employ variations.
+The steps as shown apply specifically to Ubuntu; other Linux distros might employ variations.

 We rely on systemd-coredump that saves and manages coredumps on the system, `coredumpctl` utility that is part of the same package and finally